Don’t Wait for a Cold Shower (or a Flooded Hallway)

 -

-New shut-off valve and expansion tank (as needed)
+New shut-off valve and expansion tank (if required)

 -